jessicaelle/SeatSnap/README.md

 # SeatSnap v0.1
 SeatSnap is an app for reminding and scheduling flight check-ins.
 This is my final project for [Code Louisville's](https://github.com/CodeLouisville) January 2016 Front-End Development program.
+[View this project live] (http://seatsnap.netlify.com/)!

 ## Overview
 SeatSnap is a convenience app with two core features: